 This new method for allocating IP addresses is known under the acronym “CIDR” (Classless Inter-Domain Routing), and it was introduced by the IETF (Internet Engineering Task Force) in 1993.
 The CIDR is a network standard for allocating IP addresses and IP routing.

-The CIDR allocation method helped slowing down the fast exhaustion of IPv4 addresses.
+The CIDR allocation method helped slow down the fast exhaustion of IP version 4 addresses.

 IPv4 pools state per zones

 The graphic above shows how IPv4 ranges has been exhausted at a fast rate in all zones.
 Even so, the popularization of the IPv6 protocol is advancing too slowly.
-One of the reasons is the slow adoption of IPv6 by ADSL and Fiber optics providers, who should be the main responsible organizations to ensure its adoption so that all users start navigating natively with the new protocol.
+One of the reasons is the slow adoption of the Internet Protocol version 6 by ADSL and Fiber optics providers, who should be the main responsible organizations to ensure its adoption so that all users start navigating natively with the new protocol.

 Transition from IPv4 to IPv6 within Europe